hgdeoro/daedalus/README.md

 1. Save log messages

-2. Search messages
+2. Show messages
   - a.
-Search by application
+Show by application
   - b.
-Search by host
+Show by host
   - c.
-Search by severity
+Show by severity